 My Mom never did see the completion of my story.
 She was dying of cancer and passed away in the latter part of the year.
 I continued my writing during this tough time while my Mom was slowly and painfully slipping away from me.

 The next stage involved illustrations to suit the descriptive narrative.
 Once these two major parts were completed, draft manuscripts were sent out to some of the top 50 Amazon reviewers.
-A draft sent to Crystal Reviews, and an endorsement was received from a well-known author, Jill Zimmerman Rutledge, LCSW in the United States, which is proudly presented at the back of the book.
+A draft was sent to Crystal Reviews, and an endorsement was received from a well-known author, Jill Zimmerman Rutledge, LCSW in the United States, which is proudly presented at the back of the book.
 The reviews were so good that the decision to self-publish and print my story became a reality.

-"Anastasia and the Ghostly Owl" is available on any smartphone, iPad, or computer at Kindle, the Apple Bookstore, or www.ghostlyowl.com!!!~ 👻 🦉
+"Anastasia and The Ghostly Owl" is available on any smartphone, iPad, or computer at Kindle, the Apple Bookstore, or www.ghostlyowl.com!!!~ 👻 🦉

-They will make great gifts, check it out!!! 🎁 If you have already purchased my book, and you would like to support my ongoing writing and website costs, help me by showing your appreciation and buying me the occasional cup of coffee here:
+They will make great gifts, check them out!!! 🎁 If you have already purchased my book, and you would like to support my ongoing writing and website costs, help me by showing your appreciation and buying me the occasional cup of coffee here:

 I would appreciate feedback from readers who have bought my book or the audio version format of my book.